onap/vnfrqts-requirements/docs/Chapter5.rst

    identifier.

 -  {vm-type} must be unique to the VNF.
-It does not have to be globally unique across all VNFs that OpenECOMP supports.
+It does not have to be globally unique across all VNFs that ONAP supports.

 {network-role}
 --------------